mohitsahu007/Angular/README.md

 ## Features

--> Clean and simple user interface.
+-> 1.Clean and simple user interface.
--> Users can easily search for contents and find information about them.
+-> 2.Users can easily search for contents and find information about them.
--> Users can explore different categories with up to date information.
+-> 3.Users can explore different categories with up to date information.

 ## Code Example